 The upholstery handles enhance the way the chair can be folded.
 The backrest is also foldable, which ensures you can put it away for storage or transport it.
 Apart from the padded arm rests, the inclusion of rear wheel locks increases the riding comfort level of the user.

-This is probably the best lightweight transport wheelchair from Drive Medical that one can buy online.
+This is lightweight transport wheelchair from Drive Medical is built sturdy and can be bought online with ease.
 This wheelchair weighs about twenty-six pounds and is limited to users weighing 250 pounds or less.

 4 – Karman LT-980 Ultra Lightweight Wheelchair